ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/ubuntu-redis.md

 ```

 ## Enable Redis in Faveo
-After Redis installation is complete, follow these instruction to configure Redis with Faveo.
-[Configuration of Redis with Faveo](/docs/helper/enable-redis)
+After Redis installation is complete, follow these [instructions](/docs/helper/enable-redis) to configure Redis with Faveo.